-Do you have another website or app you want students to explore?
-Create a Website Slide and embed it into your Pear Deck lesson!
-Students can interact with the website without ever leaving your Pear Deck presentation.
+Do you have another website or app you want students to explore within your Pear Deck Lesson?
+Create a Website Slide and embed your link.
+In many cases, students can interact with the website without ever leaving your Pear Deck presentation.

-Pear Deck can embed sites that are both secure (they have https:// at the head of the URL) and embeddable.
-If you'd like students to view a site that is not secure or not embeddable, you can still put the link into the slide.
-When you present the slide, students will be able to click on the link to load the page in a separate window.
-It's still an easy way to get students to the right website - but they will need to click back to the Pear Deck tab when you're ready to move on with the Session.
+Pear Deck can only embed sites that are both secure (i.e. they have https:// at the head of the URL) and embeddable.
+If you want students to view a site that is not secure or not embeddable, you can still paste the link into your Pear Deck Web slide.
+When you present that slide in a Pear Deck Session, students can click on the link to load the page in a separate tab.
+It's an easy way to get students to the right website, but they will need to click back to the Pear Deck tab when you're ready to move on with the Session.

 How to embed a website into a Pear Deck Slide

 - Open your Google Slides or PowerPoint Online presentation.